Approach

 Patients with severe DKA (plasma glucose >250 mg/dL, arterial pH <7.00, serum bicarbonate <10 mEq/L), hypotension, anasarca (severe generalized edema), or associated severe critical illness should be managed with intravenous regular insulin in the ICU using the regimen described above.[1][58][59][60]

-Patients with mild to moderate DKA (plasma glucose >250 mg/dL, arterial pH 7.00 to 7.30, serum bicarbonate 10-18 mEq/L) that is not complicated by acute myocardial infarction, congestive heart failure, end-stage renal or hepatic failure, steroid use, or pregnancy, may be given rapid-acting insulin subcutaneously as an alternative to intravenous regular insulin.[45][61][62][63] [ Cochrane Clinical Answers logo ] A suggested protocol would be an initial subcutaneous injection of rapid-acting insulin at a dose of 0.3 units/kg, followed 1 hour later by another subcutaneous injection of 0.2 units/kg.
+Patients with mild to moderate DKA (plasma glucose >250 mg/dL, arterial pH 7.00 to 7.30, serum bicarbonate 10-18 mEq/L) that is not complicated by acute myocardial infarction, congestive heart failure, end-stage renal or hepatic failure, steroid use, or pregnancy, may be given rapid-acting insulin subcutaneously as an alternative to intravenous regular insulin (with no significant difference in outcomes when using either approach alongside aggressive fluid management for mild or moderate DKA).[3][61][62][63] [ Cochrane Clinical Answers logo ] A suggested protocol would be an initial subcutaneous injection of rapid-acting insulin at a dose of 0.3 units/kg, followed 1 hour later by another subcutaneous injection of 0.2 units/kg.
 Thereafter, they should receive 0.2 units/kg every 2 hours until blood glucose becomes <250 mg/dL.
 At this point, the insulin dose should be decreased by half to 0.1 units/kg every 2 hours until the resolution of DKA.[59]
-Patients treated with subcutaneous insulin should receive adequate fluid replacement, frequent bedside testing, and appropriate treatment of underlying causes to avoid recurrent DKA.[45]
+Patients treated with subcutaneous insulin should receive adequate fluid replacement, frequent bedside blood glucose testing, and appropriate treatment of underlying causes to avoid recurrent DKA.[3]
 Continuous intravenous infusion of regular insulin should, however remain the preferred route in all patients with DKA because of intravenous insulin's short half-life and easy titration (compared with the delayed onset of action and prolonged half-life of subcutaneously administered insulin).
-However, if there are prolonged waiting times for ICU admission or limited medical resources, the use of insulin analogs for the treatment of mild or moderate uncomplicated DKA episodes can be considered for outpatients, in general floors, or in emergency departments.[45]
+However, if there are prolonged waiting times for ICU admission or limited medical resources, the use of insulin analogs for the treatment of mild or moderate uncomplicated DKA episodes can be considered for outpatients, in general floors, or in emergency departments.[3]

 Once DKA has resolved and the patient can tolerate oral intake, transition to subcutaneous insulin needs to be initiated.
-Administration of basal insulin for 2 to 4 hours is required before stopping intravenous insulin; this is to prevent recurrence of DKA and rebound hyperglycemia.[45]
+The ADA recommends using a transition protocol (as this is associated with reduced morbidity and costs), and advises that administration of basal insulin is required 2 to 4 hours before stopping intravenous insulin to prevent recurrence of DKA and rebound hyperglycemia.[3]
+The ADA further directs towards emerging evidence that administration of a low-dose basal insulin analog (0.15 to 0.3 units/kg) in addition to intravenous insulin infusion may reduce infusion duration and length of hospital stay, whilst preventing rebound hyperglycemia (without an increased risk of hypoglycemia).[3]
 Intermediate- or long-acting insulin is recommended for basal use and short-acting insulin for prandial glycemic control.
 If a patient used insulin to manage diabetes prior to DKA, the same dose can be re-started.
 Otherwise, the following regimen is recommended: total daily insulin dose of 0.5 to 0.8 units/kg/day, with 30% to 50% of the total daily dose given as basal long-acting insulin, usually at night as a single dose, and the remainder of the total daily dose given as divided doses of fast-acting insulin before each meal.[1][59][60]
+The ADA mentions that the total daily subcutaneous insulin dose can also be calculated from the rate of the insulin infusion in the previous 6-8 hours when stable glucose levels were attained.[3]

 Potassium therapy